+Ambulance services

-What you must pay when Services that are covered for you you get these services Ambulance services Prior Authorization rules may apply for Covered ambulance services, whether for an emergency or nonnonemergent ambulance emergency situation, include fixed wing, rotary wing, and services. ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of \$235 copay for each transportation could endanger the person's health or if Medicare-covered oneauthorized by the plan.
-If the covered ambulance services are way ambulance ground not for an emergency situation, it should be documented that the trip. member's condition is such that other means of transportation could endanger the person's health and that transportation by \$300 copay for each ambulance is medically required.
-Medicare-covered air ambulance trip.
-This copay is not waived if you are admitted to a hospital. 🌥 Annual wellness visit There is no coinsurance, copayment, or deductible If you've had Part B for longer than 12 months, you can get an for the annual wellness annual wellness visit to develop or update a personalized visit. prevention plan based on your current health and risk factors.
-This is covered once every 12 months.
-Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
-However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
-Bone mass measurement
+Covered ambulance services, whether for an emergency or nonemergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.